 The confusion probably lies in the fact that African slaves brought to America a similar looking doll called a Bocio.

 However, Bocio dolls didn’t represent people, and they were never pricked with pins.
-African religious views were based around animism, and they used these dolls as mediums, to speak to the spirits that they worshiped.
+African religious views were based around animism, so they believe that inanimate objects can have spirits.
+They used these dolls as mediums to speak to the spirits that they worshiped.
 After their culture was merged with Roman Catholicism, some of the Haiti practitioners were also introduced to poppet dolls, and thus, the tale was born.